eekcoopuw/jobmon/docsource/services.rst

     3. JSM: 10122
     4. JVS: 10123

-If a client-side only PATCH (1.0.13) was released, the release would still refer to the above ports
+If a client-side only PATCH (1.0.13) was released, the release would still refer to the above ports.

 Jobmon Version Record
 *********************